 Escape Pod, our science fiction podcast, was one of the very first audio fiction podcasts.
 (THE first was Scott Sigler’s EarthCore.)
 Founded in 2005 by Serah Eley, Escape Pod produced a single science fiction short story every week.
 Unlike print magazines of the day, the stories were available for free under the then-new Creative Common license, and were distributed in the bleeding edge ‘podcast’ syndication format as audio recordings.

 Escape Pod’s siblings — PseudoPod for horror, and PodCastle for fantasy — were launched in 2006 and 2008, respectively.
 And the podcast explosion followed.

 Eley stepped away from EA in 2014, handing the reins over to Alasdair Stuart.
 Since then EA added a fourth show, Cast of Wonders, in 2016 and published the digital magazine, Mothership Zeta, from 2015 to 2017.
 All five venues became SFWA qualified markets, and the podcasts launched universal narrator pay in 2015.

 And we’re just getting started.
-In 2016 we began publishing anthologies with PseudoPod’s 10th anniversary debut, For Mortal Things Unsung.
-2017 will see Escape Pod’s 600th episode, and EA’s 2000th episode will be published in mid-2018.
+In 2016 we began publishing anthologies with PseudoPod’s 10th anniversary debut, For Mortal Things Unsung followed by Escape Pod’s 15th’s anniversary anthology in partnership with Titan Books.